Pablo Diez Fernandez

-In 1928, Pablo Diez was appointed to the Board of Directors of Crédito Español de México, SA and of other important businesses of the Spanish community in Mexico.
+In 1928, Pablo Díez was appointed to the Board of Directors of Crédito Español de México, SA and of other important businesses of the Spanish community in Mexico.
 That same year, Braulio Iriarte entrusted him with the responsibility of being the legal representative of Cervecería Modelo.
 He was 44 years old at the time.

-Diez Fernández founded seminars, sanctuaries, and hospitals in his country of origin, for which he was highly recognized.
+Díez Fernández founded seminars, sanctuaries, and hospitals in his country of origin, for which he was highly recognized.
 The latter is also true for Mexico, where his philanthropic work left a profound mark on the development of nursing homes and hospitals.
 Among them the most recognized are the Sanatorio Español, the Red Cross's central hospital in Mexico City and the Instituto Nacional de Cancerología; he made important donations to help build all these institutions.

-In 1955, don Pablo Diez crowned the Virgin of Guadalupe as the Queen of Work, sharing in the devotion shown for the Virgin by the workers in the largest of his companies: Cervecería Modelo.
+In 1955, don Pablo Díez crowned the Virgin of Guadalupe as the Queen of Work, sharing in the devotion shown for the Virgin by the workers in the largest of his companies: Cervecería Modelo.

-In recognition of this philanthropic work and his entrepreneurial accomplishments, in 1969 Don Pablo Diez received the highest honor granted by the Mexican government: the Orden del Águila Azteca.
+In recognition of this philanthropic work and his entrepreneurial accomplishments, in 1969 Don Pablo Díez received the highest honor granted by the Mexican government: the Orden del Águila Azteca.

-He was also a relevant shareholder in other companies in Mexico including IEM, Condumex, Fundidora Monterrey, Celanese Mexicana and Banco Nacional de México, and he served as the first Vice-president for this bank.
+He was also a relevant shareholder in other companies in Mexico including IEM, Condumex, Fundidora Monterrey, Celanese Mexicana and Banco Nacional de México, and he served as the first vice-president for this bank.
 In Spain, Cervecería Cruz Campo and Banco Central Hispano held his most relevant investments.

-Just before he retired from public life, although he remained as Honorary Chairman of Grupo Modelo, Diez Fernández turned over the business to the people close to him who had managed it for several years.
-The main shareholders of the new company that controlled Cervecería Modelo, a company whose sales in 1970 were estimated somewhere between 850 and 900 million pesos, were Juan Sánchez Navarro, Manuel Álvarez Loyo, Nemesio Diez, Secundino García, Antonino Fernández, Pablo Aramburuzabala and other employees of the brewery which would later on become Grupo Modelo, the seventh largest beer group in the world, when it was headed first by Don Antonino Fernandez and, then, by Carlos Fernandez Gonzalez.
+Just before he retired from public life, although he remained as Honorary Chairman of Grupo Modelo, Díez Fernández turned over the business to the people close to him who had managed it for several years.
+The main shareholders of the new company that controlled Cervecería Modelo, a company whose sales in 1970 were estimated somewhere between 850 and 900 million pesos, were Juan Sánchez Navarro, Manuel Álvarez Loyo, Nemesio Díez, Secundino García, Antonino Fernández, Pablo Aramburuzabala and other employees of the brewery which would later on become Grupo Modelo, the seventh largest beer group in the world, when it was headed first by Don Antonino Fernández and, then, by Carlos Fernández González.

-Don Pablo Diez Fernández died on November 17, 1972 in Mexico City.
+Don Pablo Díez Fernández died on November 17, 1972, in Mexico City.